“There’s no limit on pro bono” at this litigation powerhouse.

 Resume Collections: Duke, Georgetown, Northwestern, Texas, UC Irvine, and UVA

 Summer associate profile: We want to hire problem solvers.
 We look for law students who have demonstrated excellence and leadership in their prior pursuits and who bring leadership, intellectual curiosity, and a sense of individuality to an already extremely talented and diverse group of lawyers.
-Unlike other law firms, where it has become common to expect that young lawyers will stay only a short time before moving on to other endeavors, we only hire lawyers we believe have the potential to ultimately join our (one-tier) partnership.
+Unlike other law firms, where it has become common to expect that young lawyers will stay only a short time before moving on to other endeavors, we only hire lawyers we believe have the potential to ultimately join our partnership.

 Summer program components: Our summer program will provide you with a realistic idea of what it is like to practice law at our firm.
 You will work closely with attorneys in various practice areas, doing meaningful assignments.
 Each summer associate is assigned a work coordinator and social mentor.
 Your work coordinator will find assignments that are of interest to you and provide guidance and feedback during the summer.
 Your summer will include invitations to attend our twice-weekly lunches, training programs, social events, and practice group meetings.